DS4SD/docling/docs/usage.md

 #### Using remote services

 The main purpose of Docling is to run local models which are not sharing any user data with remote services.
-Anyhow, there are valid use cases for processing part of the pipeline using remote services, for example invoking OCR engines from cloud vendors or the usage hosted LLMs.
+Anyhow, there are valid use cases for processing part of the pipeline using remote services, for example invoking OCR engines from cloud vendors or the usage of hosted LLMs.

 In Docling we decided to allow such models, but we require the user to explicitly opt-in in communicating with external services.